The supreme body of the EAG is the Plenary meeting of the authorized representatives of EAG member states, which is held, as a rule, twice a year.

 Working Group on Mutual Evaluations and Legal Issues (WGEL)

-- Managing and monitoring of the EAG mutual evaluation and follow-up processes, including cooperation with the FATF, FATF style regional bodies, as well as IMF and the World Bank on mutual evaluation issues;
+- cooperation with the FATF, FATF style regional bodies, as well as the IMF and World Bank on mutual evaluation issues;

-- Identifying priority issues to be discussed by the Plenary, also any issues of inconsistency or interpretation with other MERs, adopted by the EAG, FATF of other assessment bodies (FSRBs/IMF/WB);
+- referring any significant issues of inconsistency or interpretation with other MERs adopted by the EAG, FATF or other assessment bodies (FSRBs/IMF/WB) to the Plenary for consideration;

-- Coordinating the process to ensure the quality and consistency of the EAG mutual evaluation reports;
+- coordinating the process within its competence to ensure quality and consistency of mutual evaluation reports;

-- Analysis of the VTC programs in the EAG member-states;
+- analysis of VTC programmes in EAG member-states;

-- Preparing the EAG documents regulating its activities (excluding documents regulating financial activities of the EAG);
+- preparation and review of EAG documents regulating its activities (apart from documents regulating financial activities of the EAG);

-- Undertaking any other tasks as assigned to it by the EAG Plenary.
+- undertaking other tasks as assigned to it by the EAG Plenary and in accordance with EAG documents.

 - Zuoyi Cao (China);